 CT - Circular Torpedo run

-FF - Friendly Fire or hostile action by another American vessel
+FF - Friendly Fire or hostile action by friendly vessel

 RA - Ran Aground